-Articles 28 to 31 of the ENPI CBC IR describe in detail all elements of the annual reports and its annexes.
-However, some elements will have to be adapted to the context of 'the entire duration of the programme', as requested in article 32.
+Articles 28 to 31 of the ENPI CBC IR describe in detail the elements of the annual reports and its annexes.
+However, some of them will have to be adapted to the context of 'the entire duration of the programme', as requested in article 32.

-When addressing the preparation of the final report, the bodies responsible for the closure of the ENPI CBC programmes should be aware that there are significant differences between various EU financial instruments (such as IPA CBC, ERDF programmes and others) in terms of closure documents requested and terminology.
+When preparing the final report, the bodies responsible for the closure should be aware of significant differences between various EU financial instruments (such as IPA CBC, ERDF programmes and others) in terms of terminology and closure documents requested.
 For example, the responsible authorities might be familiar with the term 'closure declaration', which usually describes the document issued by the auditors, together with the audit/control report.
 However, in the context of the ENPI CBC IR such term is not used and the regulation refers to three types of the audit reports that have to be prepared (always in the context of the 'entire duration of the programme', as presented in the graph above).